mikanmi/elephant-backup/README.md

 ### Development version

-Move the current directory and do below.

 1. Install

    - Install the development version from a local directory.

+      Move the directory containing Elephant Backup, and install it.

       ```bash
       cd working/elephant-backup